Brand Name: Epzicom

 Possible Nonemergency Side Effects

 The following side effects may occur, but do not usually represent an emergency.
 Discuss them with your doctor if they continue or are bothersome:

 - changes in the distribution of body fat, such as an increasing amount of fat on the neck

 - rash (see hypersensitivity warning above).
 Some patients have rash only, which is mild and disappears within a few weeks.

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Epzicom should be stored at room temperature—somewhere between 59 to 86 degrees Fahrenheit or 15 to 30 degrees Celsius.
+Epzicom should be stored at room temperature — between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.